Isitea/Comic-Grabber/README.md

-Image beholder
+Comic grabber v2

-This extensino is made for Chromium based browsers and Firefox 56+.
+This web extension is made for Chromium-based browsers and Firefox 70+.
-This extension watches loaded images and serves the downloading function of them.
+This extension has different behavior by the site.
+But the goal of action is the same, recognizing title and subtitle and downloading images as an archived zip file.